D-Kalkan/Custom-Stats-Eco/readme.md

 * Digging and Building awards self improvement XP
 * Charcoal recipe reduced to 3 logs from 7 and outputs 2 charcoal from 1
 * Tailors can now craft land claim papers for 50 paper and 4 gold wire
+* Expensive server wide research projects overhaul found on the laboratory

 ### Changes brought forward from previous season ###